masonner/sound_alert/README.md

 # sound_alert
-detects sound and give an alert
+detects sound and gives an alert